Tejan Rahim’s latest series carries the weight of the world

 A Church Getting Turned Into Housing. © Tejan Rahim.

-For Tejan Rahim, taking a is not just an decision, it is also a means by which he can preserve an image, process its contents, and communicate the thoughts and emotions attached to it.
-Rahim has aphantasia – also known as ‘mind blindness’ – a visual condition in which are unable to visualise imagery.
-“Photography functions as a way for me to keep visual references and memories outside of my head,” he says.
+For Tejan Rahim, taking a is not just an artistic decision, it is also a means by which he can preserve an image, process its contents, and communicate the thoughts and emotions attached to it.
+Rahim has aphantasia – also known as ‘mind blindness’ – a visual condition in which people are unable to visualise imagery.
+“Photography functions as a for me to keep visual references and memories outside of my head,” he says.
 “At times, it functions as a life-vest, helping me to keep my head above water.”

 Desire For A Kind Of Magic. © Tejan Rahim.